-The Backpacking Chef, Glenn McAllister, recently published a backpacking and camping cookbook called Recipes for Adventure (available on Amazon), which is chock full of healthy, hearty, and homemade backpacking recipes.
+The Backpacking Chef’s backpacking and camping cookbook called Recipes for Adventure is chock full of healthy, hearty, and homemade backpacking recipes.
 I know this first-hand because I’ve made many of them, like this Ratatouille.

 But while the meals and snack recipes in Recipes for Adventure are excellent, the real value of the book in learning how to dehydrate good food for your trips so you don’t have to rely on expensive Mountain house-style meals which have a ton of salt and a long list of unpronounceable ingredients in them.

 How to Dehydrate Food

 In Recipes for Adventure, Chef Glenn provides step-by-step direction on how to dehydrate all of your favorite foods from meats to vegetables and fruits.
 He explains the most important features to get when buying a food dehydrator and how to get the best results for your efforts, including specific ways to prepare different types of food before you dry them.

 How to Make Bark